Databricks SDK for Python

 To test your code, use Python test frameworks such as pytest.
 To test your code under simulated conditions without calling Azure Databricks REST API endpoints or changing the state of your Azure Databricks accounts or workspaces, use Python mocking libraries such as unittest.mock.

-For example, given the following file named helpers.py
+The following example file named helpers.py

-containing a create_cluster
+contains a create_cluster

 function that returns information about the new cluster: